Tencent/libpag/README.md

 ### Android Integration

-You can use the aar downloaded from the release page, or add libpag to your project by Maven:
+You can download the AAR from the release page or add `libpag` to your project using Maven:

-Edit the `build.gradle` file in the root of your project, add `mavenCentral()` to `repositories`:
+Edit the `build.gradle` file in the root of your project and add `mavenCentral()` to the `repositories` section:

 ```
 buildscript {